mainmatter/playbook/project-flow/full-service/README.md

 Once an increment of the application is complete, we release what we built - ideally into a production environment so real users can access the system and first hand feedback can be collected.
-For the initial release, that task will include choosing and setting up the server infrastructure and deployment process.
-Subsequent increments will build on top of that infrastructure.
+We will set up the server infrastructure and deployment process.

 Depending on the client's own expertise and capabilities, we can operate and maintain the application for them.